fastapi/fastapi/docs/tutorial/path-params.md

 And you only have to declare them once.

-That's probably the main visible advantage of **FastAPI** compared to alternative frameworks (appart from the raw performance).
+That's probably the main visible advantage of **FastAPI** compared to alternative frameworks (apart from the raw performance).